dmyma/iOS-interview/README.md

 <details><summary>Name the framework that is used to construct application’s user interface for iOS. </summary>
 The UIKit framework is used to develop application’s user interface for iOS.
 UIKit framework provides event handling, drawing model, windows, views, and controls specifically designed for a touch screen interface.
 </details>
+What is the diference between struct and class?
+An  enum  is an object type whose instances represent  distinct  predefined  alternative values.
+Think of it as a list of known possibilities.
+An enum is the Swift way to express a set of constants that are alternatives to one another.
+An enum declaration includes case statements.
+Each case is the name of one of the alternatives.
+An instance of an enum will represent exactly one alternative — one case.

+Methods A  method  is a function — one that happens to be declared at the top level of an object type declaration.
+This means that everything said about functions in  Chapter 2 applies.
+By default, a metho

+Properties A  property  is a variable — one that happens to be declared at the top level of an object type declaration.
+This means that everything said about variables in  Chapter 3 applies.
+A property has a fixed type; it can be declared with  var  or  let; it can be stored or computed; it can have setter observers.
+An instance property can also be declared  lazy.

+Structs A  struct  is the Swift object type  par excellence.
+An enum, with its fixed set of cases, is a reduced, specialized kind of object.
+A class, at the other extreme, will often turn out to be overkill; it has some features that a struct lacks, but if you don’t need those features, a struct may be preferable.

+Classes A  class  is similar to a struct, with the following key differences: Reference type Classes are reference types.
+This means, among other things, that a class instance has two remarkable features that are not true of struct instances or enum instances: Mutability A class instance is mutable in place.
+Even if your reference to an instance of a class is a constant (let), you can change the value of an instance property through that reference.
+An instance method of a class never has to be marked  mutating  (and cannot be).
+Multiple references When a given instance of a class is assigned to multiple variables or passed as argument to a function, you get multiple references to  one and the same object.
+Inheritance A class can have a superclass.
+A class that has a superclass is a  subclass  of that superclass.
+Class types can thus form a hierarchical tree.
+In Objective-C, classes are the only object type.
+Some built-in Swift struct types are magically bridged to Objective-C class types, but your custom struct types don’t have that magic.
+Thus, when programming iOS with Swift, a primary reason for declaring a class, rather than a struct, is as a form of interchange with Objective-C and Cocoa.

+Value Types and Reference Types A major difference between enums and structs, on the one hand, and classes, on the other, is that enums and structs are  value types, whereas classes are  reference types.
+A value type is  not mutable in place, even though it seems to be.
+For example, consider a struct.
+A struct is a value type:

 ## Memory Management